candygarcia014/DailyPlanner-3rd-party-APIs/README.md

 * Most of the Style.css file was provided.
 I added styling to the class description, rows, add button, and the color change for the past, present, and future.
 I also adjusted the color scheme and font size to make the page look relatively proportionate in size.

+* formatting the date and time was very confusing and I resorted to YouTube after a long day of frustration and getting absolutely nothing accomplished. :(

 * I had a hard time with Json and stingifying the information to the local storage.
-I

 Link to the website app:  https://candygarcia014.github.io/DailyPlanner-3rd-party-APIs/